Guilty as Sin: Plot

-Jennifer Haines (Rebecca De Mornay) is an up-and-coming Chicago attorney.
-She wins a big case, celebrates with the man in her life, Phil Garson (Stephen Lang), and returns to work to a hero's reception.
+Jennifer Haines is an up-and-coming Chicago attorney.
+She wins a big case, celebrates with the man in her life, Phil Garson, and returns to work to a hero's reception.

-Into her life walks David Greenhill (Don Johnson), who was seated in the gallery during her previous trial.
-Greenhill is a debonair and arrogant ladies' man who stands accused of murdering his wealthy wife, Rita (Brigitte Wilson).
+Into her life walks David Greenhill, who was seated in the gallery during her previous trial.
+Greenhill is a debonair and arrogant ladies' man who stands accused of murdering his wealthy wife, Rita.
 He wants Haines to represent him, but she declines.

 Something about him intrigues her, though, so the equally arrogant Haines has second thoughts.
 She tells her law firm's superiors that this promises to be a high-profile trial and she wants it because: "I am that good."

 Greenhill maintains his innocence but shows signs of irrational behavior that make Haines wary of him.
-She assigns her longtime investigator Moe (Jack Warden) to do some digging and he begins to unearth the defendant's shady past.
+She assigns her longtime investigator Moe to do some digging and he begins to unearth the defendant's shady past.
 Greenhill in the meantime starts showing up unexpectedly in Haines's social life, stalking her and dropping hints that something is going on between them.

 Phil dislikes the guy intensely and demands Haines drop him as a client.
-She doesn't care for Greenhill either but resents being told what to do.
+She does not care for Greenhill either but resents being told what to do.
 She refuses to quit his case until her law partners notify her that the fee Greenhill promised remains unpaid.
-An unsympathetic judge (Dana Ivey) tells Haines it's her own fault and refuses to let her abandon her client.
+An unsympathetic judge tells Haines that it is her own fault and refuses to let her abandon her client.